 The book’s layout was reminiscent of a Disney movie, but the content resembled a Grimm story.
 After flipping through the book, Tatum spotted an illustration of a girl who looked exactly like her.
 Tatum wanted to think that it was mere coincidence, but then she noticed the girl’s eyes.
-They were exactly the same as her own: one iris was green, and the other iris was green, with the exception of the patch of blue next to the pupil.
+They were exactly the same as her own: one iris was brown, and the other iris was brown, with the exception of the patch of green next to the pupil.

 Intrigued, Tatum read the text next to the picture.
 It was in an unfamiliar language, but the English translation was clear to her.
 The text read, At fifteen years old, the Slayer will come face to face with her worst nightmare, although she will not be aware of the threat that this nightmare poses.
 After realizing the danger that she faces, the Slayer will fight this nightmare.
 The consequences will be dire for…